ReduxFlakes/website/src/pages/about.md

 ---
 title: About
-description: "information about me and this website"
+description: "Information about me and this website"
 theme:
   primary: "hsl(238, 48.50%, 12.90%)"
   secondary: "hsl(197, 69.70%, 12.90%)"